w3f/polkadot-spec/docs/sect-finality.md

 #### -sec-num- Processing catch-up responses {#id-processing-catch-up-responses}

-A Catch-up response message contains critical information for the requester node to update their view on the active rounds which are being voted on by GRANDPA voters.
+A Catch-up response message contains critical information for the requester node to update their view on the active rounds that are being voted on by GRANDPA voters.
 As such, the requester node should verify the content of the catch-up response message and subsequently updates its view of the state of the finality of the Relay chain according to [Process-Catchup-Response](sect-finality#algo-process-catchup-response).

 ###### Algorithm -algo-num- Process Catchup Response {#algo-process-catchup-response}
 :::algorithm